cdaher78/gpsd-influx/README.md

 # Introduction
-This script can be run as a daemon to collect information from a GPS and push it into an Influx Database.
+This script can be run as a daemon to collect information from a GPS and push it into an Influx Database and a Grafana dashboard.
 This can be useful for tracking or for monitoring GPS drift.

 ![grafana dashboard](https://github.com/cdaher78/gpsd-influx/blob/dev-influxv2/grafana.png)